code4it-dev/c4it-hugo/content/article/2023/top-5-string-performance-tips/index.md

 | WithOrdinalIgnoreCase          | 1000000 |  2,050.894 us |  59.5966 us | 173.8460 us |  1.00 |
 | WithInvariantCultureIgnoreCase | 1000000 | 18,138.063 us | 360.1967 us | 986.0327 us |  8.87 |

-As you can see, there's a HUGE difference between Ordinal and Invariant.
+As you can see, **there's a HUGE difference between Ordinal and Invariant**.

 When dealing with 100.000 items, `StringComparison.InvariantCultureIgnoreCase` is **12 times slower** than `StringComparison.OrdinalIgnoreCase`!